Most frequent questions and answers

 Microblading (also known as microstroking or eyebrow embroidery) is a permanent makeup technique that creates natural, custom eyebrows with the use of a handheld microblade.
 It is the art and science of implanting pigment through the epidermal layer of the skin into the upper dermal layer of the skin.
 Microblading artists hand draw each individual hairstroke, blending it with the client’s existing eyebrow hair, providing natural and lifelike results.
 Microblading works on all skin tones and colors.

 Some permanent makeup solutions require more than one session, but as a general rule microbladed eyebrows last 1 to 2 years, before it requires a touch up.
 Permanent lips and eyeliner usually last 3 to 5 years.
 Permanent makeup will last longer for some and not as long for others due most importantly to lifestyle, health, and skin type.
-Follow our long-term care instructions for best results.
+Follow our instructions for best results.

 Yes, we follow strict sanitation and sterilization guides and are SPCP certfied.
 It is each clients responsibility to follow the pre-procedure and aftercare instructions provided by our technicians and on the website.